arcus-azure/arcus.scripting/docs/preview/03-Features/powershell/azure-api-management.md

 -ServiceName $ServiceName `
 -ProductId $ProductId `
 -PolicyFilePath $PolicyFilePath
-# Updating policy of the product '$ProductId'
+# Successfully updated the product policy for the Azure API Management service $ServiceName in resource group $ResourceGroupName
 ```

 ## Importing a policy to an API in the Azure API Management instance